Standards and Conventions

 - Pipeline names:

-{domain_name}__{layer}__pipeline__{dataset}{optional: __schedule}{optional: __version}__{env} - e.g. clinical__bronze__pipeline__fhircdr__dev
+{domain_name}__{zone}__pipeline__{dataset}{optional: __schedule}{optional: __version}__{env} - e.g. clinical__raw__pipeline__fhircdr__dev

 -